Desmond Elliott: Career

 Desmond Elliott was born in London, England, on Christmas Eve 1929.
 Following the death of his father, he was placed in the Royal Masonic Orphanage in Dublin, Ireland, at the age of 10.
 He was well educated and won a scholarship to Trinity College, Dublin; however, he decided to travel to England in 1947 at the age of 16, with just £2 and a letter of introduction from the editor of The Irish Times.

 Elliot first worked as an office boy for Macmillan Publishers, before joining Hutchinson (publisher) and then Michael Joseph (publisher).
 After being fired by Max Reinhardt (publisher) he received £1,000 compensation and a job offer from Sidney Bernstein, of ITV Granada – who then had second thoughts.
 Using the remainder of his compensation, he set up as an independent agent in 1960 and founded Arlington Books.

 His dedication and business sense made Elliott a successful publisher.
-Elliot was key to the creation of a list of hugely successful blockbuster novelists such as Candida Lycett Green, Penny Vincenzi, and Lynda Lee-Potter.
+Elliot was key to the creation of a list of successful blockbuster novelists such as Candida Lycett Green, Penny Vincenzi, and Lynda Lee-Potter.
 He also introduced Tim Rice to Andrew Lloyd Webber as an early client.
 Respected and loved by his authors, in the words of Candida Lycett Green, Elliott was simply "magic".